Unfortunately, when it comes to mental health, there are many myths about depression swirling out there, which people tend to believe in a second.

 #4.
 Depression Just Means Being Sad

+One of the most common myths about depression is that it means being sad.
 When you hear that someone’s depressed, you assume they’re sad, because duh, it’s right there in the name.
 It’s not called happission.
 But while most depressed people do feel like they’re having a week-long case of the goths, it punches everyone’s crotch differently.

 Some people end up with an anger trigger that the Hulk would consider extreme.
 That’s because one way to feel better about yourself is to make other people feel like shit, so a nice bout of telling your neighbor’s kid that his finger paintings look like they were done by a quadriplegic chimpanzee can be just the thing to pick you up.
 Sure, you’re still depressed, but at least you’re not a stupid idiot that can’t even paint a simple kitty cat.
-This is especially problematic, because friends and family will be less enthusiastic about reaching out to someone who might bite their hand off.
+This is especially problematic because friends and family will be less enthusiastic about reaching out to someone who might bite their hand off.

 Contradictory symptoms are part of what makes depression difficult to detect.
-You might have trouble falling asleep or you might oversleep, and either way you might not realize that it’s part of a bigger problem.
+You might have trouble falling asleep or you might oversleep, and either way, you might not realize that it’s part of a bigger problem.
 I was sleeping until noon on weekends for months before I started to wonder if it wasn’t only because I was staying up late to alphabetize my pornography.